 How do we liberate ourselves from our memories of the sea?

-This exhibition continues my investigation of the sea as both a symbol of the sublime and a mirror of the self, reflecting histories of labor, identity, and ecological entanglement.
-Using memory and horizontality as forms of resistance, TAONG DAGAT explores how we might liberate ourselves from the historical and affective residues of the sea, asking: What can be gleaned from these lingering memories, and how might they shape our understanding of belonging, movement, and care?
+TAONG DAGAT continues my investigation of the sea as both a symbol of the sublime and a mirror of the self, reflecting intertwined histories of labor, identity, and ecological entanglement.
+Using memory and horizontality as forms of resistance, the exhibition asks: What can be gleaned from these lingering memories, and how might they shape our understanding of belonging, movement, and care?

-Continuing the fictional character of Kerel, introduced in 2013, this module situates the queer Filipino time-traveling seafarer within maritime narratives often framed by normative masculine perspectives, reclaiming these spaces to foreground multiplicity, fluidity, and unseen identities.
-Through Kerel, the exhibition constructs a narrative of maritime labor aboard container ships while engaging with broader themes of queerness, diaspora, and postcolonial encounter.
+Extending the fictional character of Kerel, introduced in 2013, this module situates the queer Filipino time-traveling seafarer within maritime narratives historically framed by normative masculine perspectives.
+Through Kerel, the exhibition reclaims these spaces to foreground multiplicity, fluidity, and unseen identities, constructing alternative accounts of maritime labor, queerness, diaspora, and postcolonial encounter.

 2024 / Vargas Museum / Philippines